-Statement of Housing Needs and Strategy for Addressing Housing Needs
+Housing Needs and Strategy for Addressing Housing Needs

-MSHDA is dedicated to serving the needs of the homeless and very-low and extremely low income Michigan residents.
-This is demonstrated in its administration of the Housing Choice Voucher Program via the following:
+MSHDA is dedicated to serving the needs of the homeless, very low and extremely low-income Michigan residents.
+This is demonstrated in its administration of the Housing Choice Voucher Program via the on-going efforts:

-- designating a homeless preference for county HCV waiting lists. - designating a disabled preference for county HCV waiting lists. - commitment to the Michigan Campaign to End Homelessness. - working with partner agencies serving the elderly, families with disabilities, households of various races and ethnic groups. - working with Continuum of Care groups across the State of Michigan. - policy of exceeding federal income targeting requirements by establishing that 80% of new admissions must be extremely low-income families and up to 20% of new admissions must be very low-income families. - administration of the HCV VASH Program at four VA medical facility sites across the State of Michigan (presently Battle Creek, Detroit, Saginaw, and Iron Mountain). - administration of Mainstream 1 (now called Non-Elderly Disabled or NED) and Mainstream 5 (MS5) vouchers. - administration of MSHDA's pilot program, Affordable Assisted Housing Program (AAHP), in Macomb and Oakland Counties; which combines an HCV with the Michigan Medicaid Waiver to provide housing as an alternative to nursing home care. - expansion of the 2014-2015 Moving-Up Pilot that partners with the Michigan Department of Community Health (MDCH) and provides a resource for previously homeless populations utilizing Permanent Supportive Housing; MSHDA commits 710 of its HCV vouchers to this pilot program. - leveraging 100 HCVs with the Section 811 Project Rental Assistance Program. - creation of a State Innovation Model (SIM) Pilot Program that partners with the Michigan Department of Health and Human Services (MDHHS) to provide housing and supportive services to citizens that have very high utilization levels of emergency departments and emergency services that are also experiencing homelessness.
-MSHDA has committed up to 200 vouchers for this pilot program. - administration of more than 3,000 Project-Based Vouchers across the state. - offering a PBV waiting list preference in designated PBV properties for individuals and/or families meeting the definition of Chronic Homeless, United States Veteran and Homeless Frequent Emergency Department Users with Care Need. - implementing a recertification of homelessness at the time of PBV waiting list draw, to ensure the applicant still meets the definition of homelessness. - administrating more than 1,200 vouchers at 22 RAD Projects across the state which converts tenantbased RAP and Rent Supplement Assistance to tenants in HUD 236 properties to Project-Based Vouchers. - continuation of outreach efforts to find affordable and good quality units for its voucher holders. - identification of when to open and close county waiting lists as needed across the state to maintain up-to-date lists. - implementing biennial HQS inspections for HCV housing units. - administration of an initiative with the Michigan Department of Corrections (MDOC) to enhance housing opportunities for persons exiting correctional facilities.
-MSHDA has allocated up to 200 HCVs for returning citizens that need long-term rental assistance. - administration of the Mainstream Voucher Program in collaboration with the MDHHS.
-The program will provide voucher assistance to non-elderly and disabled households and partnering agencies will provide support services based on the individual's needs and MDHHS affiliated program.
+- designating a homeless preference for county HCV waiting lists; - designating a disabled preference for county HCV waiting lists; - commitment to the Michigan Campaign to End Homelessness; - working with partner agencies serving the elderly, families with disabilities, households of various races and ethnic groups; - working with Continuum of Care groups across the State of Michigan. - exceeding federal income targeting requirements by establishing that 80% of new admissions must be extremely low-income families and up to 20% of new admissions must be very low-income families. - administering the HCV VASH Program in partnership with four VA medical facility sites across the State of Michigan (Battle Creek, Detroit, Saginaw, and Iron Mountain); - administering Mainstream 1 (now called Non-Elderly Disabled or NED) and Mainstream 5 (MS5) vouchers; - administering the Affordable Assisted Housing Program (AAHP), in Macomb and Oakland Counties; which combines an HCV with the Michigan Medicaid Waiver to provide housing as an alternative to nursing home care; - expanding the 2014-2015 Moving-Up Pilot that partners with the Michigan Department of Community Health (MDCH) and provides a resource for previously homeless populations utilizing Permanent Supportive Housing; MSHDA has committed 710 vouchers for this pilot program; - leveraging 100 vouchers with the Section 811 Project Rental Assistance Program; - creating a State Innovation Model (SIM) Pilot Program that partners with the Michigan Department of Health and Human Services (MDHHS) to provide housing and supportive services to citizens that have very high utilization levels of emergency departments and emergency services that are also experiencing homelessness.
+MSHDA has committed up to 200 vouchers for this pilot program; - administering nearly 4,000 Project-Based Vouchers in over 190 developments across the state; - offering a PBV waiting list preference in select PBV properties for Chronically Homeless, United States Veterans, Homeless Frequent Emergency Department Users with Care Needs, Highly Vulnerable Populations and Supportive Housing Populations; - implementing a recertification of homelessness at the time of PBV waiting list draw, to ensure the applicant still meets the definition of homelessness; - administrating more than 1,200 Project-Based Vouchers via the Rental Assistance Demonstration (RAD) in 22 properties across the state; - continuing outreach efforts to find affordable and good quality units for voucher holders; - identifying when to open and close county waiting lists to maintain up-to-date lists; - implementing biennial HQS inspections for HCV housing units; - administering an initiative in partnership with the Michigan Department of Corrections (MDOC) to enhance housing opportunities for persons exiting correctional facilities.
+MSHDA has allocated up to 200 vouchers for returning citizens that need long-term rental assistance; - administering the Mainstream Voucher Program in collaboration with the MDHHS.
+The program provides voucher assistance to non-elderly and disabled households while partnering agencies provide support services based on the individual's needs and MDHHS affiliated program.
 MSHDA was awarded 99 vouchers from HUD for this program.
+An additional 30 Mainstream Vouchers were

-• administration of the Family Unification Program (FUP) in collaboration with the MDHHS.
-The program will provide voucher assistance to FUP-eligible families and FUP-eligible youth experiencing housing barriers.
+- awarded by HUD via the CARES Act funding. - administering the Family Unification Program (FUP) in collaboration with the MDHHS.
+The program provides voucher assistance to FUP-eligible families and FUP-eligible youth experiencing housing barriers.
 MSHDA was awarded 81 vouchers from HUD for this program.